JGlotr/CIF_OS/README.md

 This may get updated in the future to function with more features, but this is very much no a priority for myself, or CIF, since it works for what it needs to do, and other things need to get done.

 This is release 2.1
+You can download an ISO from the releases tab, should you so wish.